Application is Closed

 How to Apply

-Applying to Santa Rosa Junior College is easy!
+Applying to Santa Rosa Junior College is as easy as 1, 2, 3!

 First you must create an account on OpenCCC, then login to submit the International Application on CCCApply: